Godzilla Minus One (2023)Monsters

 The monster is horror's oldest and most fundamental figure.
 Long before cinema, long before the Gothic novel, monsters populated the stories humanity told around fires and carved into temple walls — the Cyclops of the Odyssey, Grendel in Beowulf, dragons and demons in every culture's mythology.
 These creatures gave shape to fears that had no other form.
 Horror, as a genre, may have begun the moment someone described a monster.

-In Bruce Kawin's taxonomy of the horror film, the monster occupies a distinct category: it is physical, not metaphysical.
+In Bruce Kawin's taxonomy of the horror film, the monster occupies a distinct category.
+As Kawin defines it: a monster is "a dangerous and repulsive creature, perhaps deformed, perhaps gigantic, perhaps composed of the parts of different animals or plants, an aberration, not human or no longer simply human, a thing.
+The monster is physical, not metaphysical, and it can die."
 Unlike a ghost or a demon, a monster can be killed — but until it is, no one is safe.
 That tension between mortality and seeming invincibility drives every monster film.
-The creature is the cause of the story's problems, and the story ends when the creature is destroyed or escapes to threaten again.
-Monsters concentrate and express horror, Kawin writes, as if they were focusing it into a single terrifying form.
+"Monsters gather, concentrate and express horror as if they were focusing it," Kawin writes; the creature is the cause of the story's problems, and the story ends when it is destroyed or escapes to threaten again.

 What unites every monster film is a relationship between the creature and the audience.
 We fear monsters for their appearance, their power, and what they can do to us.
 But the best monsters also fascinate.
 They resonate with something we recognize — a fear, a desire, a part of ourselves we would prefer not to acknowledge.
 The monster is a mirror, and what it reflects changes with every era, every culture, and every viewer who dares to look.